 Once you have verified you meet the eligibility requirements for Indian Health Services, you need to contact your patient registration office.

-They will assist in your registration and let you know if there are any additional documents you need to get started with your Medical records.
+They will assist in your registration and let you know if you need any additional documents to get started with your Medical records.
 Once that’s completed, they’ll assist you in scheduling your first appointment.

 You should be prepared to visit the Patient registration office in person.
 You’ll be expected to provide proof that you’re a member of a federally recognized tribe.